MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customer-entities-account-contact.md

 ## CustomerAddress table

 This table contains additional address and shipping information for customer records (account and contact).
-By default, Dataverse creates two `customeraddress` records in this table when a new customer record is created, even when there is no data for these records.
+By default, Dataverse creates at least two `customeraddress` records in this table when a new customer record is created, even when there is no data for these records.
 [Learn how you can change this behavior](#disable-empty-record-creation)

 All `customeraddress` records related to account and contact records are available via the [Account_CustomerAddress](reference/entities/account.md#BKMK_Account_CustomerAddress) and [Contact_CustomerAddress](reference/entities/contact.md#BKMK_Contact_CustomerAddress) relationships respectively.
 These relationships both use the [parentid](reference/entities/customeraddress.md#BKMK_ParentId) lookup, and the [parentidtypecode](reference/entities/customeraddress.md#BKMK_ParentIdTypeCode) column will tell you the type of customer record the address is related to.

 ### Address data embedded with customer records

+You can retrieve or modify the data for the two or three embedded `customeraddress` records with the customer record.

+- Account records have columns `address1_addressid` and `address2_addressid`.
-You can retrieve or modify the data for the two embedded `customeraddress` records with the customer record.
-Both `account` and `contact` tables have columns `address1_addressid` and `address2_addressid` which store `customeraddressid` values, and there are other customer columns each prefixed with either `address1*` or `address2*` that contain the corresponding address information from the `customeraddress` table.
+- Contact records have columns `address1_addressid`, `address2_addressid`, and `address3_addressid`.

+These columns store `customeraddressid` values, and there are other customer columns each prefixed with either `address1*`, `address2*`, or `address3*` that contain the corresponding address information from the `customeraddress` table.

 The `customeraddress` [addressnumber](reference/entities/customeraddress.md#BKMK_AddressNumber) column tells you which address applies to the parent customer record columns.
-You can't set the `addressnumber` column to a value used by another `customeraddress` record related to the same parent customer, but you can set an existing `addressnumber` value to null, and then change the value of another record if you want to swap the relative position of the records for the customer records.
-Other than controlling the respective address position in the customer record (either `1` or `2`), the `addressnumber` column value isn't used for any other purpose and is usually null.
+You can't set the `addressnumber` column to a value used by another `customeraddress` record related to the same parent customer.You can set an existing `addressnumber` value to null, and then change the value of another record if you want to swap the relative position of the records for the customer records.
+Other than controlling the respective address position in the customer record (either `1`, `2`, or `3`), the `addressnumber` column value isn't used for any other purpose and is usually null.

 Dataverse will only update these `customeraddress` records through the corresponding customer record columns instead of updating the `customeraddress` rows directly.
 However, anyone can edit these records as `customeraddress` records, or add additional `customeraddress` records associated with the `account` or `contact` record that are not embedded with the account and contact records.

 #### Deletion of embedded customer address rows isn't allowed

-By default, if you attempt to delete one of the two embedded `customeraddress` records that are referenced in the `address1_addressid` or `address2_addressid` for an customer record, you will get an error like the following:
+By default, if you attempt to delete one of the embedded `customeraddress` records that are referenced in the `address1_addressid`, `address2_addressid`, or `address3_addressid` for an customer record, you will get an error like the following:

 > Name: `CannotDeleteDueToAssociation`<br />
 > Code: `0x80040227`<br />